magenta-aps/mox/doc/user/api-advanced.rst

 These pages contains API topics to specialized to be in the :ref:`api-overview`.

+.. _AdvUpdateOperation:

 Updating objects
 ================

-The logic related to updating objects are described here.
+The logic related to :ref:`updating objects <UpdateOperation>` are described here.

 .. toctree::
    :maxdepth: 1